charleskoffler/clprolf/README.md

 # clprolf language and framework

 Clprolf is a specialized, guided object-oriented language.
 It features predefined, specialized components and applies constraints to inheritance and interfaces, focusing on algorithmic programming.
+It is especially made for complex systems, simulation or Multi-Agent System-like applications, or education benefits.

 It is a superset of java.
 The clprolf framework is available for Java, C#, or PHP, and is designed to leverage Clprolf in those languages.

 [clprolf official web site](https://www.clprolf-lang.org/)